What Does A Left Shift Mean On Cbc

 Multiplication by Powers of 2

 As mentioned earlier, the left shift operator provides a fast and efficient way to multiply a number by powers of 2.
-This is particularly useful in situations where performance is critical.
+Think about it: this is particularly useful in situations where performance is critical.
 Compilers often optimize multiplication by powers of 2 into left shift operations because they are faster than traditional multiplication.

 int num = 5;